bc-anaisabel/meta_analysis_climate_restor/README.md

 ## 4. Results and Discussion

-Some of the recovery metrics had to be left out because there was not enough data to compare the results.
-However, the recovery metrics of diversity, abundance (biomass), nitrogen and nutrients were analyzed and I found two different patterns that can be divided in diversity metrics and soil characteristics metrics.
+I analyzed the recovery of diversity, abundance (biomass), nitrogen and nutrients and I found two different patterns in relation to CMI that can be divided into diversity/abundance metrics and soil characteristics metrics.

+## Diversity/abundance

-For measurements of recovery of diversity and abundance, there was an association between general dryness and lack of recovery, also put as increasing CMI can be associated with greater recovery of biomass and species diversity (Figure 5).
+For recovery of these two metrics, there was an association between general dryness and lack of recovery or also can be put as increasing CMI is associated with greater recovery of biomass and species diversity (Figure 5).
 There was no clear association between CMI trends and recovery for these metrics.

 <p align="center">
   <img src="output/CMI_Abun_Diver_normal_avg.png" width="800">
 </p>

 Figure 5.
 Scatterplot for recovery of diversity and abundance over CMI normal values (1961-1990) and CMI trends.

+ The lack of association between CMI trends can be interpreted in two ways.
+First CMI trends do not explain the variation in recovery of diversity and abundance and it is more the general dryness and extreme events that participate in shaping the recovery trajectories.
+This can be the case but more data are needed to confirm this.
+The second option is that the CMI during the years of the restoration for these studies does not reflect significant change because for most of these studies the restoration occurred in the late 80s and early 90s.
+If these is the case then by including more data of studies where restoration occurred more recently I should find a greater response of recovery to CMI trends.

-   When observing CMI anomalies the association was stronger, drought events were strongly associated with less recovery.
+ When observing CMI anomalies the association was stronger, drought events were strongly associated with less recovery [Figure 6].

 <p align="center">
   <img src="output/CMI_Abun_Diver_ext.png" width="800">
 </p>
  Figure 6.
 Scatterplot of recovery of aiversity and abundance as a function of the largest negative CMI anomaly during the restoration relative to the  the historical normal

-   Figure 7.
-Scatterplot of recovery of Diversity as a function of the difference of the average CMI value for the restoration period and the historical normal

- Figure 8.
-Scatterplot of recovery of Abundance as a function of the difference of the average CMI value for the restoration period and the historical normal

-Figure 9.
-Scatterplot of recovery of Diversity as a function of the largest negative CMI anomaly during the restoration relative to the  the historical normal

-Figure 10.
-Scatterplot of recovery of Abundance as a function of the largest negative CMI anomaly during the restoration relative to the  the historical normal
+ Climate extreme events are becoming more frequent and in particular increasing drought is already affecting terrestrial ecosystem's biodiversity and productivity [reference].
+Hence it is not surprising that these events affect the success of restoration.
+However, these events are also getting more accurately predicted, and this can be planned for in some of the restoration sites [reference].

+## Soil characteristics

 Then for those recovery metrics referring to soil characteristics the results were less clear.
 This is likely due to several factors: